 How to get the correct tension

 If you’ve been knitting in the British style for years, you probably tension your yarn in your right hand without even thinking about it.
 How you do it will be completely unique to you.
 So how do you tension your yarn in your left hand for Continental knitting?
 Again, just like British-style knitting there is no one right way of tensioning your yarn.
 Just to get you started, here’s one of our favourite techniques for wrapping the yarn in your left hand in a way that allows the yarn to flow smoothly through your fingers, while still giving you control over your knitting.
+Read our step by step guide below.

 With your left palm facing upwards, take the working yarn from front to back, between the index and middle finger on your left hand.
 Your needles and any working project will be behind your hand at this point, held by your right hand.